Pinkie George

 Paul "Pinkie" George (born Paul Lloyd Georgeacopoulos; January 22, 1905 – November 1, 1993) was an American professional wrestling promoter, boxer and businessman best known as the visionary behind, and first president of, the National Wrestling Alliance.
 He operated the NWA's Iowa territory, one of the primary members of the NWA based in Des Moines.
-Described by Sam Muchnick as the father of the NWA George was inducted into the NWA Hall of Fame in 2014.
+Described by Sam Muchnick as the father of the NWA, George was inducted into the NWA Hall of Fame in 2014.

 Early life

-Georgeacopoulos was born to Greek parents Limberis "Louis" and Elizabeth Bolanis Georgeacopoulos in Lowell, Massachusetts on January 22, 1905.
-When he was a teenager he and his family (including younger brother Andrew) relocated to Black Hawk County, Iowa, where their surname was changed to "George".
-After completing school, Pinkie embarked on a stint as a boxer; first as an amateur and then as a professional.
-Fighting as a flyweight, he completed in over 160 bouts with limited success.
-On August 29, 1928, he suffered a knockout defeat to Speedy Dado which was a turning point in his tenure as a boxer.
+Georgeacopoulos was born to Greek parents, Limberis "Louis" and Elizabeth Bolanis Georgeacopoulos, in Lowell, Massachusetts, on January 22, 1905.
+When he was a teenager, he and his family (including younger brother Andrew) relocated to Black Hawk County, Iowa, where their surname was changed to "George".
+After completing school, Pinkie embarked on a stint as a boxer, first as an amateur and then as a professional.
+Fighting as a flyweight, he competed in over 160 bouts with limited success.
+On August 29, 1928, he suffered a knockout defeat to Speedy Dado, which was a turning point in his tenure as a boxer.